bianshifeng/LightAct-UE4/README.md

 ## Troubleshooting
 If you encounter any build errors, try opening the *.sln* file in Visual Studio and do a *Clean solution* and then *Build solution*.
 If these 2 actions succeeded you should be able to open the project.
+If you have any questions, please ask them on [Lightact Answerhub](https://answerhub.lightact-systems.com/)

 ## Additional help
 Additional help is available on: